-CHARTER SCHOOL CLOSING
+ELEMENT 15 CHARTER SCHOOL CLOSING

-"A description of the procedures to be used if the charter school closes.
-The procedures shall ensure a final audit of the school to determine the disposition of all assets and liabilities of the charter school, including plans for disposing of any net assets and for the maintenance and transfer of pupil records."
+"The procedures to be used if the charter school closes.
+The procedures shall ensure a final audit of the charter school to determine the disposition of all assets and liabilities of the charter school, including plans for disposing of any net assets and for the maintenance and transfer of pupil records."
 Ed.
-Code § 47605(b)(5)(P)
+Code § 47605(b) (5) (P)